Last updated on May 20, 2024

 4. Write a logline or synopsis

-So far you’ve got your story idea, your central characters and your sense of conflict and stakes.
+So far, you’ve got your story idea, your central characters, and your sense of conflict and stakes.
 Now is the time to distill this down into a narrative.
 Different writers approach this planning stage in different ways, as we’ll come to in a moment, but for anyone starting a novel, having a clear sense of what is at the heart of your story is crucial.

-There are a lot of different terms used here 一 pitch, elevator pitch, logline, shoutline, or the hook of your synopsis 一 but whatever the terminology the idea remains the same.
+There are a lot of different terms used here 一 pitch, elevator pitch, logline, shoutline, or the hook of your summary 一 but whatever the terminology the idea remains the same.
 This is to summarize your story in as few words as possible: a couple of dozen words, say, or perhaps a single sentence.

 This exercise will force you to think about what your novel is fundamentally about.
 What is the conflict at the core of the story?
 What are the challenges facing your main protagonist?
 What do they have at stake?